hassansaadca/satellite_imagery_classification/README.md

 ### Data and Methodology:

-A user can start by selecting a customer polygon that they're looking to analyze.
+A user can start by selecting a custom polygon that they're looking to analyze.

 <img src="images/polygon.png" width="700" />
 <br></br>